Daughter of Genoa by Kat Devereaux #historicalfiction #bookreview

 Review

-Need an intricate thriller to get your heart pumping…THIS IS IT!
+Need a fast paced Christmas romance to meet your end of the year goal…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.